Philippus/elastic4s/README.md

 ###### 5.0.0

-Elasticsearch 5.0 is a huge release.
-There have been some queries and actions removed completely, and plenty of methods have been renamed.
+Elasticsearch 5.0 is a huge release from the people at Elastic.
+There have been some queries and actions removed completely, and plenty of methods have been renamed or changed.
 The full breaking changes log in Elasticsearch itself is here: https://www.elastic.co/guide/en/elasticsearch/reference/current/breaking-changes-5.0.html

-These are changes in the scala client:
+These are the majority of changes in the scala client.
+As part of upgrading, there will certainly be some tweaking required.

 * TTL has been removed.
 As a replacement, you should use time based indexes or cron a delete-by-query with a range query on a timestamp field.
 * Scala specific enums have (mostly) been removed in favour of using the Java Enums provided by the Java client.